ndahtems/My-K8s-project/README.md

-simple Project on how to deploy a cluster on Virtual machine
+simple Project on how to deploy a cluster using Virtual machine on Virtual Box